The Forrester Wave™: Order Management Systems, Q2 2023

 Starting to use any new technology can be challenging.
 That’s especially true if you’re unfamiliar with order management systems.
 Where do you begin?

-Distributed Order Management from Fluent Commerce
+Distributed Order Management from Fluent Commerce: Fluent Order Management

 A distributed order management system can deliver long-term value to your organization.
 It can also insulate it from challenges in the future.